Indonesia parliament approves membership of China-backed regional trade deal

 JAKARTA, Aug 30 (Reuters) - Indonesia's parliament on Tuesday passed a law cementing the country's membership of the China-backed Regional Comprehensive Economic Partnership (RCEP), making it the latest Southeast Asian nation to join the world's biggest trade bloc.

-Lawmakers also ratified a bilateral trade pact with South Korea, hoping to attract investment to develop the electric vehicle and batteries industry in the Southeast Asian country.
+Lawmakers also ratified a bilateral trade pact with South Korea, hoping to attract investment to develop the electric vehicle and batteries industry in the country.

-Indonesian Trade Minister Zulkifli Hasan said the RCEP would boost trade, direct investment and increase the country's GDP growth by 0.07 percentage point.
+Indonesian Trade Minister Zulkifli Hasan said the RCEP would boost trade, direct investment and increase the country's gross domestic product growth by 0.07 percentage point.

 "We describe this agreement as a toll way to enter theglobal market and it is time for Indonesia to storm the international markets," he told lawmakers.

-The RCEP, which is seen as an alternative to the U.S.-led Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), covers nearly a third of the world's population and about 30% of its gross domestic product.
+The RCEP, which is seen as an alternative to the U.S.-led Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), covers nearly a third of the world's population and about 30% of its GDP.
 It was initially agreed by leaders of 15 Asia-Pacific countries in November 2020.

+The RCEP initiative was launched by the Association of Southeast Asian Nations in 2012.

 The pact, which does not include the United States, entered into force on Jan.
 1 this year after seven nations in Southeast Asia, and Australia, China, Japan, and New Zealand ratified the pact last year.